 What wise words do you carry with you into your practice?

 Who is one of the most influential people in your (biological and/or chosen) family lineage?
 How do you feel their influence in your work?

 Probably the single most influential person to my artistic career is an art professor at my college, Kate Randall.
 She taught me what art is.
 She’s encouraging and demanding and her influence is my entire drive to continue making art because she got me to believe it really does matter.

 How do other artistic mediums inspire / inform your work?

 Art is foremost a practice in language, and different mediums communicate differently, so mostly different media inspire different types of communication and speak to different histories.
 In particular, I really admire the way sculptures force you to walk around them, and so I try to take that natural movement into my interactive works by trying to make a tantalizing world that you want to walk around. ■

-Elizabeth Kane is a senior BFA student at the University of Maine at Farmington.
+EA Kane is a senior BFA student at the University of Maine at Farmington.
 They’ve been published in The River, 30North, and Wanderlust Journal, and were Alice James Books’ first Director’s Chair Fellow.